IgniteUI/help-topics/topics/02_Controls/Editors/02_igMaskEditor/05_Migrating_to_the_new_igMaskEditor.md

-listMatchOnly |-|This option is removed. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. padChar |The default value used to be an empty sting.|The default value is '^'. promptChar | Sets character which is used as prompt in edit mode for available entry position. | This option is to better communicate what it does. renamed to 'unfilledCharsPrompt' renderInContainer|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
+listMatchOnly |-|This option is removed. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. padChar |The default value used to be an empty sting.|The default value is '^'. promptChar | Sets character which is used as prompt in edit mode for available entry position. | This option is renamed to [unfilledCharsPrompt](#unfilledCharsPrompt) to better communicate what it does. renderInContainer|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
 The default value is `selectAll`. spinOnReadOnly|- |This option is removed.